pachterlab/kallisto/manual.md

     -b, --bootstrap-samples=INT   Number of bootstrap samples (default: 0) --seed=INT                Seed for the bootstrap sampling (default: 42) --plaintext               Output plaintext instead of HDF5

+__kallisto__ can process either single-end or paired-end reads.
+The running mode (single-end vs. paired-end) is determined by the number of FASTQ files provided (one vs. two respectively).

+In the case of single-end reads, the -l option must be used to specify the average framgent length.
+Typical Illumina libraries produce fragment lengths ranging from 180--200 bp but it's best to determine this from a library quantification with an instrument such as an Agilent Bioanalyzer.
+For paired-end reads, the average fragment length can be directly estimated from the reads and the program will do so if -l is not used (this is the preferred run mode).

+The number of bootstrap samples is specified using -b.
+Note that because of the large amount of data that may be produced when the number of bootstrap samples is high, __kallisto__ outputs bootstrap results in HDF5 format.
+The `h5dump` command can be used afterwards to convert this output to plaintext, however most convenient is to analyze bootstrap results with __sleuth__.

 #### h5dump